ishaj72/TicketUI--React/README.md

 # Ticket Reservation WebApp with API Integration
 A comprehensive web application for reserving tickets, integrated with an API for enhanced functionality.
-This Web App allows two roles:
-- **Admin**: Performs CRUD operations for train and seat details.
-- **User**: Performs CRUD operations on their profile and manages ticket booking and cancellations.

 **Note:** This project is currently a work in progress and is not yet completed.